meganpetroski/cs50_final/README.md

 Distribution:
-Included with this project are a number of files.
+Included with this project are a number of files. what each does html files python files text files database

 Home Page:
 The home page consists of the production calendar.
 Here you will see upcoming product releases, who they are assigned to and the deadline.
 You will also find a shortened explanation of how the website works.